 Thinking about Ikigai has given me new motivation to make time for activities I enjoy.

-Rest, sleep and quality downtime are already building blocks to help build resilience.
+Rest, sleep and quality downtime are building blocks to help build resilience.

-Now I can add Ikigai to help restore energy during the winter months.
-[Related post: If you have pandemic burnout you are not alone]
+Maybe, like me, you can add Ikigai to help restore energy during the winter months.

 What’s your Ikigai?